bz-hashtag-0780/wonderland/api/README.md

 ## How to Setup Questing For An NFT Project

+### Copy the code to your server.js

-Copy and uncomment one function and run one at a time
+Uncomment & run one function at a time

 ```
     /**